Phil MeekinView Profile

 “The advice we had from Wilson Field was second to none.
 Now our business is constantly moving forward and we are using established contacts and picking up work from them and new clients.
 Whilst we don’t win every contract, comments from our customers assure us that we have never been beaten on quality.

-Sheffield-based Wilson Field completed the administration of Norking Aluminium last year.
+Sheffield-based insolvency practitioners, Wilson Field completed the administration of Norking Aluminium last year.
 They sold three divisions of the original business to new management teams to initially create 14 new jobs.

 Three new independent companies were formed – Mettech Fabrications; APCO, which produces signage systems; and FOGA, which supplies a Swedish based modular exhibition and display system.
 Mettech and FOGA continue to operate from the ex-Norking site.